gabrieltemtsen/naija-election/README.md

 ## Overview

-NaijaElection is a blockchain-based voting system deployed on SwissTronik testnet leveraging it's cutting-edge tech on privacy designed to emulate the Nigerian electoral process.
+NaijaElection is a blockchain-based voting system deployed on SwissTronik testnet leveraging it's cutting-edge tech on privacy, designed to emulate the Nigerian electoral process.
 It includes the following key components:

 Parties: Parties participating in the election are registered with their names and start with zero votes.